Jacqs395/Financial_Fraud/README.md

 * there seemed to be a high correlation between oldbalance Org, newbalanceOrig, amount and transaction type, in detecting fraud

 ![alt text](image-8.png)

+## Part II: Data Cleaning, Wrangling & Pre-Processing
+## Key Insights:
+* there were no missing values.
+Duplicates were found and dropped.
+* the following columns were dropped: step, nameOrig, nameDest & isFlaggedFraud.
+These columns were not as interesting to me as the others, or they had minimal information that did not seem relevant to what I wanted my models to train on.
+As I was performing EDA on various columns, I decided that I was not really interested in the "step" data.
+Analyzing "isFraud" clearly showed that most fraudulent activities were occuring in two specific transaction types: transfers and cash_out.
+The timeframe of when the fraud occurred was not important to me.
+I was also not interested in the name of the origin account, or the name of the destination account.
+What mattered most was the type of transactions where fraud was prevalent, and also the amount.
+* StandardScaler was applied to numerical columns, to normalize distributions and improve model performance.
+* One-hot encoder was applied to "type", converting it from categorical to numerical.
+* Dummy variables were created for all transaction types

+## Part III: Models
+## Key Insights:
+# Logistic Regression and Naive Bayes were the two classifiers used.

+# Train-Test-Split
+* The purpose of Train-Test-Split is to divide the dataset into a training set and a testing set.
+The training set is used to train the model.
+The testing set is used to test the model's performance after it has been trained.
+* The "isFraud" column was chosen as the target (i.e. the y value).
+This column indicates whether a transaction is fraud or not.
+* 20% of the data was used for testing (test_size=0.2), and the remaining 80% was used for training.
+* stratify=y is used to ensure that "fraud vs. non-fraud" distribution is preserved in the testing and training sets.

+# SMOTE (Synthetic Minority Over-sampling Technique)
+* smote = SMOTE(random_state=42)
+X_train_res, y_train_res = smote.fit_resample(X_train, y_train)

+* The purpose of SMOTE is to balance an imbalanced dataset by creating synthetic samples of the minority class.
+This dataset was severely imbalanced with non-fraudulent transactions over-powering fraudulent transactions (aka "the minority class").
+* SMOTE was applied once train-test-split was completed.
+* the "smote.fit_resample" portion was used to balance the dataset so that there was an equal amount of fraudulent and non-fraudulent transactions in the training set.
+I felt that this was beneficial to the model, allowing it to consider both conditions equally.

+# Logistic Regression Classifier